Skip to content

 If you have Type 2 diabetes

 If you have Type 2 Diabetes and want to learn how to manage your condition better, you can ask your GP or Practice Nurse to refer you onto a FREE education programme with the Diabetes Education Service.
 This can help you to learn more about the condition and how to manage it better yourself.
+Here are some common reasons why you will have been referred to the Diabetes Education.

 The Diabetes Education Service is for people in Derby and Derbyshire who have type 2 diabetes.